KexinHao/campaign2020/README.md

 My approaches to the artefacts consist of two parts:
  1. A photographical analysis *to* the artefacts.
 This happended in the first half phase of the project which is more of studying the artefacts themselves.
  2. A visual creation and reflection *on top of* the artefacts.
 This second half of the project is where new visual material was being created aside to *re-enter* the artefacts better.
+This has led to the main transcoding tool.

 ## A photographical analysis *to* the artefacts
+Photograph of politik toespraak gives out information of the event on a very minimal level.
+If we want to investigate architecture, we look at photographs of them and we know how they are built up.
+If we research about fashion, photographs of the clothing provides enough.
+However, Political speeches are less about still visuals.
+They are about what they SPEAK about (audio, text).
+What is the value of the photograph then?
+The archival value and functionality of photography for political speeches is interesting.
+The materiality's contribution has a bigger proportion to the information.
  1. Analysis of political rhetorics and personal character through journalist photography. (method: content - what is in the photograph?)
  2. Analysis of the “speaker-audience-place” relationships and their exchange through journalist photography. (method: form - how are the photograph?)
  3. to question and examine the value of photography in political events, in terms of preservation of information. (method: form of form - what is it about photograph?)